 The island is serviced by several airlines and ocean vessels which provide regular services to the island.

-Anguilla has flight services from the following airlines: Cape Air, Rainbow International Airlines, Anguilla Air Charter, Anguilla Air Express, Anguilla Air Services, LIAT and Trans Anguilla Airways.
+Anguilla receives flight services from the following airlines: Cape Air, Rainbow International Airlines, Anguilla Air Charter, Anguilla Air Express, Anguilla Air Services, LIAT and Trans Anguilla Airways.

-The main airport is the Clayton J. Lloyd Airport, which is situated on the immediate outskirts of capital.
-The airport can accommodate small to medium size aircraft including the Dash 8, Super ATR 72, and most corporate jets.
+The main and only airport is the Clayton J. Lloyd Airport, which is situated on the immediate outskirts of capital.
+The airport (IATA: AXA, ICAO: TQPF) can accommodate small to medium size aircraft including the Dash 8, Super ATR 72, and most corporate jets.
 The airport offers aircraft refueling, ground handling and full concierge services.

-Before you travel to Anguilla, there are a few entry and visa requirements to note.
+Before you travel to Anguilla, there are a few passport, entry and visa requirements to note.

 Passports